Longitudinal Knowledge Assessment

 Dr. Russo earned her medical degree from the State University of New York Upstate Medical Center in Syracuse and completed her internship and residency at the Medical College of Philadelphia, Pennsylvania.
 She completed her fellowship in cardiology and electrophysiology, both at Cooper University Hospital in Camden, New Jersey.

-As of July 2021, Dr. Russo reported the following ongoing external relationships:
+As of November 2022, Dr. Russo reported the following ongoing external relationships:

 Funding for clinical trial expenses and staff, paid to Cooper University, from the following companies:

-- Boston Scientific
+• Boston Scientific

-- Kaestra
+• Kaestra

 Service on a research-related steering committee for the following companies, without compensation:

-- Medtronic
+• Medtronic

 Research-related consulting for the following companies, with honoraria:

-- Medtronic
+• Medtronic

-Work as an author or editor for following companies, with compensation as listed:
+Work as an author or editor for the following company, with compensation as listed:

-- UpToDate, receiving compensation as an editor and author for chapters related to implantable cardioverter defibrillator therapy.
+• UpToDate®, receiving compensation as an editor and author for chapters related to implantable cardioverter defibrillator therapy

 Traditional, 10-Year MOC Exam

-Dimitri C. Cassimatis, MD, FACC
+Dimitri C. Cassimatis, MD, FACC, Chair

-As of April 2022, Dr. Cassimatis reported the following external relationships:
+As of July 2022, Dr. Cassimatis reported the following external relationships:

 Dr. Cassimatis serves in significant roles with the following organization, receiving reimbursement or compensation as listed:

-- Medical Association of Atlanta, Board of Trustees Member receiving reimbursement for travel expenses.
+• The Medical Association of Atlanta, Board of Trustees Member receiving reimbursement for travel expenses.

 Mina R. Chung, MD